Hannah was born and raised in Berlin.

 She began studying violin and piano at an early age and later played in ensembles such as the Landesjugendorchester Berlin before focusing on playing and writing her own music.

-Inspired by her studio work in London with her first band, she has since put more of a focus on composing and producing film music - finding the freedom to move between a wide variety of musical styles, regardless of the genre.
+Inspired by the studio work in London with her first band, she has since put more of a focus on composing and producing film music - finding the freedom to move between a wide variety of musical styles, regardless of the genre.
 Hannah is fascinated by the influence music has on the perception of situations and moods, how it can change and intensify emotions, or even have a manipulative effect on the listener.
-This experience is what drives her again and again.

 Hannah creates unique sounds by experimenting with different ways of playing and using instruments.
 She combines her recordings of real instruments with electronic sounds, mixing them in unusual ways to create unmistakable sound worlds.